PhonePe/phonepe-pg-android-demo/README.md

 > [!WARNING]
 > Without valid input this sample app will not work.

-After gradle sync, the apk can be built and installed to check out the sample app.
+Open the project and wait for the gradle sync.
+Once it’s complete, run the project to use our sample app.